 Laws and regulations for bilingual service providers in audiology and/or speech-language pathology vary from state to state.
 Differences may be reflected in a number of requirements, including proficiency in oral and/or written language, education, continuing education, titles used to identify bilingual service providers, and regulations or laws or lack thereof.
 Audiologists and SLPs should check with their state licensure boards and/or departments of education for the requirements for specific practice settings.

-ASHA Principles of Ethics I, Rule C from ASHA's Code of Ethics states that "Individuals shall not discriminate in the delivery of professional services."
-Audiologists and SLPs who are not competent to provide services to bilingual clients still have professional responsibility for ensuring that a client receives appropriate services.
+ASHA Principles of Ethics I, Rule C from ASHA's Code of Ethics states that providers shall not discriminate when providing professional services.
+ASHA members and Audiologists and SLPs who hold the certificate of clinical competence and are not competent to provide services to bilingual clients still have a professional responsibility to ensure that a client receives appropriate services.

-Principle of Ethics II, Rule A of ASHA's Code of Ethics states that "Individuals shall engage in only those aspects of the professions that are within the scope of their professional practice and competence, considering their level of education, training, and experience."
+Principle of Ethics II, Rule A of ASHA's Code of Ethics states that "Individuals who hold the certificate of clinical competence shall engage in only those aspects of the professions that are within the scope of their professional practice and competence, considering their certification status, education, training, and experience."
 With this in mind, clinicians must consider their own ability—including education, training, and experience—in determining the most appropriate means by which to provide services to bilingual clients.
 In all cases, the needs of the client are paramount.

 These ethical principles require that clinicians continue in lifelong learning to develop knowledge and skills required to provide culturally and linguistically appropriate services.
-See the Cultural Competence page and ASHA's Cultural and Linguistic Competence (2013) Issues in Ethics Statement for additional information.
+See the Cultural Responsiveness page and ASHA's Cultural and Linguistic Competence (2017) Issues in Ethics Statement for additional information.

 Understanding the normal processes and phenomena of second-language acquisition is important to ensure accurate assessment of bilingual clients.
 While the experience of learning a second language is unique to each individual, common phenomenon during the second-language acquisition process are listed below.
-See additional resources and information on Learning Two Languages.
+See additional resources and information on Learning More than One Language.

 Interference or transfer occurs when an error is made in a second language (L2) due to the direct influence of an L1 (primary language) structure.
 ELL children may manifest interference or transfer from their first language (L1) to English (L2).
 In children who are simultaneous bilinguals, transfer may occur between the two languages.
 Patterns that are the result of interference/transfer are not indicative of a disorder.